-- 10. The Council is committed to promoting equality and valuing diversity and Panels are expected to adhere to that commitment and to conduct proceedings in a fair and non-discriminatory manner. - 11.
+- 11. The HCPC is committed to promoting equality and valuing diversity and Panels are expected to adhere to that commitment and to conduct proceedings in a fair and non-discriminatory manner. - 12.
 The primary purpose of fitness to practise proceedings is to identify and secure a proportionate measure of public protection rather than to punish.
 A key factor in many cases will be the extent to which a registrant recognises his or her failings and is willing to address them.

-- 12. In taking account of any insight, explanation, apology or remorse offered by a registrant, Panels are reminded that there may be cultural differences in the way that these may be expressed both verbally and non-verbally and especially where the registrant may not be using his or her first language. - 13.
+- 13. In taking account of any insight, explanation, apology or remorse offered by a registrant, Panels are reminded that there may be cultural differences in the way that these may be expressed both verbally and non-verbally and especially where the registrant may not be using his or her first language. - 14.
 There is a significant difference between insight and remorse.
-In deciding what, if any, sanction is required, the issues which the Panel need to consider are whether-the registrant has genuinely recognised his or her failings, has taken or is taking any appropriate remedial action to address them and whether there is a risk of repetition.
-Those issues should be addressed by consideration of the evidence on those issues rather than focusing on the exact manner or form in which they may be explained or expressed.
+The degree of insight displayed by a registrant is central to a proper determination of whether fitness to practise is impaired and, if so, what sanction (if any) is required.
+The issues which the Panel need to consider include whether the registrant: - has admitted or recognised any wrongdoing; - has genuinely recognised his or her failings; - has taken or is taking any appropriate remedial action; - is likely to repeat or compound that wrongdoing. - 15.
+Those issues should be addressed by consideration of the evidence on those issues rather than focusing on the exact manner or form in which they may be explained or expressed. - 16.
+Registrants are expected to be open and honest with service users and, generally, Panels should regard registrants' candid explanations, expressions of empathy and apologies as positive steps.
+Importantly, they will rarely amount to an admission of liability by the registrant concerned and, in the absence of evidence to the contrary, should not treated as such by Panels.